 The effectiveness of your office space boils down to 2 crucial elements - occupancy and utilization.
-Although they are related and frequently used interchangeably, each play an important role in gauging the efficacy of a space.

 Let's put it this way - if you have a difficult time finding out how much of your office space is being used, and for what purpose, then you can't figure out if the amount of space you currently have is enough for now, or for your future needs.

 In this article, we're going to cover exactly what space occupancy and space utilization are, and the roles they play (both individually and together) in making more efficient and agile decisions for your workplace.

 In general, occupancy refers to the measure of individuals in a space.
 In the workplace, it is represented by the total number of employees physically present during a specific time.